Reading Time: 5 minutes

 - Auditory, visual, or tactile hallucinations

 - Grand mal seizures

-If you or someone you know is experiencing alcohol withdrawal, call 800-926-9037 to get help finding a detox program.
+If you or someone you know is experiencing alcohol withdrawal, call 800-405-1685 (Who Answers?) to get help finding a detox program.
 Professional detox will help you or your loved one stay safe while withdrawing from alcohol.